COVID-19 out of control in Afghanistan as cases up 2,400% in a month

 Afghanistan's fragile health system has been damaged by decades of war.
 Violence has risen in recent months, with U.S.-led foreign forces withdrawing by September and peace negotiations between the Afghan government and insurgent Taliban largely stalled.

-The ICRC warned that lack of vaccine access and hesitancy were exacerbating the situation.
+The IFRC warned that lack of vaccine access and hesitancy were exacerbating the situation.
 Less than 0.5% of Afghans have been fully vaccinated.

 Around 700,000 doses of China's Sinopharm vaccine arrived in the country last week, allowing authorities to start the next round of its vaccination campaign.

-The ICRC was working with Afghan authorities to provide more resources and try and boost medical oxygen production, according to Necephor Mghendi, the head of Afghanistan Country Delegation for ICRC.
+The IFRC was working with Afghan authorities to provide more resources and try and boost medical oxygen production, according to Necephor Mghendi, the head of Afghanistan Country Delegation for IFRC.

 “More international support is needed to help win this race against this virus, so we can save thousands of lives,” he said.